huangchaohitsz-crypto/Source-Data_Toward-observing-interstitial-hydrogen-in-solution-in-cubic-metal-lattices/README.md

 APT data were processed using **AP Suite**.
 The deposited ranging (`.RRNG`) files record the ion assignments used for the corresponding datasets.

 The `.csv` files provide the numerical source data underlying the plots presented in the manuscript, including bulk-composition analyses, nearest-neighbour statistics, one-dimensional concentration profiles, and proxigrams.

+Selected figures were prepared using Origin, and the corresponding `.opju` project files are provided where applicable.

 For further information or questions regarding the source data, please contact the corresponding author, Eason Chen (eason.chen@ntu.edu.sg).